 Studies show that various ingredients in cranberry juice may improve heart health.

 Cranberries are high in chemicals called polyphenols that may support heart health.
 A 2011 study of females with metabolic syndrome found that cranberry juice increased the antioxidants in the blood plasma.
 People who drank cranberry juice also had lower low-density lipoprotein (LDL).
 LDL is known as the "bad" type of cholesterol.

 3. Treating or preventing urinary tract infection (UTI)

 The antibacterial effects of cranberry juice were reported to reduce the incidence of UTIs in mice, according to a 2017 study in

 The reduction of UTI incidence is thought to be due to the ability of antibacterial properties to reduce the colonization of Escherichia coli in the bladder.
 The bacteria, which is known better as E. coli, is the cause of most UTIs.

 A 2016 study, reported in

 The authors concluded that cranberry juice might be beneficial against the growth of bacterial pathogens.

 There is growing evidence that the phytochemicals contained in cranberries play an important role in digestive health.

-Evidence for the digestive health benefits of cranberry juice, in addition to other benefits, was reported in a study from 2018 in the Journal of the Science of Food and Agriculture.
+Evidence for the digestive health benefits of cranberry juice, in addition to other benefits, was reported in a study from 2018 in the

 The paper noted that inhibiting the production of another bacterium called H. pylori in the stomach is thought to promote digestive health.
 The researchers also suggested further research is needed on cranberry juice.